Crafting a high converting landing page is not for the faint of heart.

 Essential Element 3: Pictures

-The brain processes images 60,000 times faster than text.
-A user will be affected by the images on your landing page immediately.
+In fact, the brain processes images 60,000 times faster than text.
+This means that users will be affected by the images on your landing page immediately.

 - The pictures should be large.

 - The pictures should be relevant to your product or service.
-If you are selling a physical product, it is essential that your landing page contain an image of the product.
+If you are selling a physical product, it is essential that your landing page contains an image of the product.

-- If you are selling a service, then the primary purpose of the image should be to grab attention, and demonstrate relevance to the product.
+- If you are selling a service, the primary purpose of the image should be to grab attention and demonstrate relevance to the user.

-- Make sure the pictures are high-quality.
+And as you determine what to include, keep the focus on high-quality, relevant visuals.
 This is not the place to feature stock photographs or last-minute Photoshop botches.

-Mixpanel uses images to show the functionality of the product, and to help explain it.
-These images are fun, and attention-grabbing.
+For example, Mixpanel uses images on the following landing page to show the functionality of the product and to help explain it.

-Shutterstock sells images, so it’s only natural that they would have a landing page with a large, prominent picture.
+For example, Shutterstock sells images — so it’s only natural that they would have a landing page with a large, high-quality photo.

 Essential Element 4: An Explanation

-If a user doesn’t understand what your product or service is about, you’ve lost them.
-An explanation — in whatever form it comes — is crucial.
-The best explanations are those that are straightforward; cuteness not required.
+After all, if a user doesn’t understand what your product or service is about, you’ve lost them.
+So a straightforward explanation is crucial.

 - Your explanation can be integrated with your headline, or completely separate.